 Switzerland strikes as quite magical in June — melting snow, blooming flowers, and every single lake looking as if it were painted.

-One of the best things to do in Switzerland in June would certainly be to go on a hiking trail.
-The mountains are alive — you can hear the waterfalls, see the flowers blooming in the meadows, and breathe in the scent of fresh pine.
+One of the best things to do in Switzerland in June would certainly be to go on hiking in the Swiss Alps.
+You can hear the waterfalls, see the flowers blooming in the meadows, and breathe in the scent of fresh pine.

 Tip: It's advisable to begin your hike early so that you can breathe the fresh mountain air and enjoy beautiful blue skies.